“The Ring of Fire” – Johnny Cash

 Learning to live with anxiety is a lot different than conquering it.
 Avoiding it just increases it – The White Bears example.

 We spend most of our time going back and forth between “doing and achieving” (blue) and “self-protection” (red) trying to avoid feeling anxious and vulnerable.
 Eventually you will wear out and you will descend into the ring.
 You then spend your life developing and maintaining a façade (identity) to present to the world while trying to cope with progressive anxiety.
 If you are reading this piece and don’t think you have anxiety, think again.
 It is a basic trait that is necessary for survival.
 There are an infinite number of ways to disguise and disconnect from it.
-You can’t survive without anxiety.
-But disconnecting from this innate emotion has significant mental and physical health implications.
+But suppressing this innate reaction has significant mental and physical health implications.

 A few years ago I was attending a conference on compassion in Louisville, KY.
 I was introduced to the concept of Compassion Focused Therapy (CFT) popularized by Paul Gilbert.
 The speaker was Dr. Chris Irons who’s a London psychologist.
-He pointed out that there are three core categories of emotions that allow us to function as humans:
+He pointed out that there are three core categories of emotions that are part of the core human experience.: